ucfopen/infinity-dodgeball-materia-widget/README.md

 ### Basic Use

-In a production evironment, Infinity Dodgeball is installed to your Materia instance and is accessed via the Widget Catalog.
+In a production environment, Infinity Dodgeball is installed to your Materia instance and is accessed via the Widget Catalog.
 For development, Infinity Dodgeball is bundled with the [Materia Widget Development Kit](https://github.com/ucfopen/Materia-Widget-Dev-Kit), which allows for rapid development in a local context using express.js.

 ### Local Development